 Across traditional disciplinary boundaries via the Areas

 Through our Areas of Advance, we bring together expertise from across our departments to tackle complex global societal challenges with other parties in society.
-If you are looking for partners in the fields of production, energy, transport, nanotechnology, urban development, bioscience, life science or materials science, please contact our Areas of Advance
+If you are looking for partners in the fields of production, energy, Information and Communication Technology, transport, nanotechnology, urban development, bioscience, life science or materials science, please contact our Areas of Advance

 to discuss your ideas.